shixish/ercore-vagrant/README.markdown

 That's it, files in "public" are served here : [http://drupal.vbox.local/](http://drupal.vbox.local/)

-Edit: You will need to go directly to [http://drupal.vbox.local/install.php](http://drupal.vbox.local/install.php) and follow through with drupal's installation procedure the first time.
+Notice: You will need to go directly to [http://drupal.vbox.local/install.php](http://drupal.vbox.local/install.php) and follow through with drupal's installation procedure the first time.

-To connect to the console of you instance:
+To connect to the console of your instance:
     `vagrant ssh`

 --------